brunetto/cv/index.md

 **Photographer** `June 2020 - Present`

 Reportage \| Events&Concerts \| Portraits \| Weddings

-From physics to code, from code to people.

 My photography is about People.
 People in love.
 People in music.
 People acting.
 People exploring the world.